-Using the wrong photographs for marketing may communicate a completely different message than you originally intend.
+Using the wrong photographs for marketing may communicate a completely different message than you originally intended.
 Or, just make your message really unclear.
-In this article you will learn what types of photographs to avoid in your marketing.
+In this article, you will learn what types of photographs to avoid in your marketing.

 You have a great idea for a marketing campaign and all you need is a photograph for marketing it.
 You grab your phone and shoot a quick picture.
 Or you search online looking for a photo without a big watermark on it.
 There is an abundance of pictures to choose from but sometimes your choices might be slightly off.